RcppCore/rcpp-gallery/_posts/2013-07-13-dmvnorm_arma.md

 RcppArmadillo, and some extra gain by using OpenMP.
 The code is based on the latest version of RcppArmadillo (0.3.910.0).

-While the 'dmvnorm' function from the 'mvtnorm' package is quite popular, in fact 'lndMvn' from the 'bayesm' package is much faster.
-Its matrix-equivalent is 'dMvn', which is used internally by the mixture of normals model implementation in 'bayesm'.
+While the `dmvnorm()` function from the `mvtnorm` package is quite popular, and in an earlier version of this article we demonstrated that an Rcpp implementation would lead to faster computation.

+Peter Rossi, author of `bayesm`, called our attention to the `bayesm` pure R implementation which is much faster than `dmvnorm()`.
+The function `dMvn()` is used internally by the mixture of normals model in `bayesm`.
+It is the matrix-equivalent version of `lndMvn`:

 {% highlight r %}